ibm-cloud-docs/vmwaresolutions/vmonic/under_the_hood.md

 After your instance is provisioned, if you are connected to your {{site.data.keyword.cloud_notm}} account through a VPN, you can connect to your vCenter Server directly from your workstation web browser.

 Your instance components are typically accessed by their hostnames rather than their IP addresses.
-To connect to and authenticate with vCenter, ensure that the vCenter and Platform Services Controller (PSC) hostname can be resolved by your workstation by adding it to your workstation's hosts file as shown in Listing 1.
+To connect to and authenticate with vCenter, ensure that the vCenter and Platform Services Controller (PSC) hostname can be resolved by your workstation.
+Add it to your workstation's hosts file as shown in Listing 1.
 You can find the hostname and IP address in the {{site.data.keyword.vmwaresolutions_short}} console, on the **Summary** tab for your instance.
 You might also want to add the hostnames and IP addresses for your vSphere hosts to your hosts file.

 <pre># Dallas site vCenter and Platform Services Controller (PSC)
 10.208.85.196  vcenter-dallas.dallas.example.com